FishlandicFishy/patchwork-birb/patchwork-birb.md

 * Optionally a fursuit, preferably one of a fox.

 ## Basic Info
-* At least 12 players, recommended 21 players.
+* At least 12 players, recommended 24 players.
-  * The number of players should be divisible by 3.
   * Adjust the number of cards based on the amount of players.
 * Age rating: 100+.
   * This rule aims to provide this age group with a form of entertainment, as LEGO prohibits them from using their sets.